-- While still flowing water, rotate the selector ring counterclockwise (as viewed from behind the nozzle) to the flush position. (increased resistance will be felt as the nozzle goes into flush) This will open the nozzle allowing debris to pass through. - During flush the nozzle reaction will decrease as the pattern becomes wider and the pressure drops.
+- While still flowing water, rotate the shaper counterclockwise (as viewed from behind the nozzle) to the flush position. (increased resistance will be felt on the SHAPER as the nozzle goes into flush) This will open the nozzle allowing debris to pass through. - · During flush the nozzle reaction will decrease as the pattern becomes wider and the pressure drops.
 The nozzle operator must be prepared for an increase of nozzle reaction when returning the nozzle from the flush position to retain control of the nozzle.

-• Rotate the ring out of flush to continue normal operations.
+- Rotate the shaper out of flush to continue normal operations.